IDS6145-18Spring/assignment-1-practice-designing-models-KallDozer/README.md

 8. In the case of a necessary prioritization of submitted requests, the oldest request is going to be prioritized.

-By using this creating and using this simulation I want to be able to identify the minimum amount of transport needed to meet the mobility needs of all the citizens of a city.
+By using this creating and using this simulation it should be possible to identify the minimum amount of transport needed to meet the mobility needs of all the citizens of a city.
+This will result in a reduced pollution of the environment and an increased level of satisfaction of all citizens

 ## Smart City (My Problem) Model